Israel's Netanyahu 'determined' to continue Gaza operation

 On Wednesday, militants in Lebanon fired a barrage of rockets into northern Israel, threatening to open up a new front in fighting.

-The rockets are widely believed to be fired by Palestinian factions based in south Lebanon.
-But they cannot operate without Hezbollah's tacit consent.

-In the Gaza Strip, one of the Israeli airstrikes destroyed the home of an extended family.
+In Gaza, one of the Israeli airstrikes destroyed the home of an extended family.

 Residents surveyed the piles of bricks, concrete and other debris that had once been the home of 40 members of al-Astal family in the southern Gaza town of Khan Younis.
 They said a warning missile struck the building five minutes before the airstrike, allowing everyone to escape.